frconor-ebook/meditations/_posts/2025-11-14-the-dignity-of-work.md

 All types of work can be done well and offered to God and be a means of holiness.
 We know from experience that all types of work, including children\'s homework, bring about a certain tiredness and stress.
 It can be offered to God in atonement for our offenses and for the offenses of other human beings.

-Cardinal Wyszyński of Poland, now deceased, very famous for many decades, imprisoned for decades by the communist government there, said the humble acceptance of that exertion, which cannot be eliminated, however well organized our work may be, means that we can play our part in the purification of our intellect, of our will, and of our senses.
+Cardinal Wyszyński of Poland, now deceased, very famous for many decades, imprisoned for decades by the communist government there, said the humble acceptance of that exertion, which cannot be eliminated, however well organized our work may be, means that we can play our part in the purification of our intellect, of our will, and of our senses (*cf*.
+Stefan Wyszyński, *Work*).

 We could examine our conscience and see if at times we complain about our work---in the office, in the workshop, about the house, or when we study.